Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

     Lite(...).run(args)

-Finally, change the :meth:`~pytorch_lightning.lite.LightningLite.run` into a :meth:`~pytorch_lightning.core.module.LightningModule.__init__` and drop the ``fit`` call from inside.
+Finally, change the :meth:`~lightning_lite.lite.LightningLite.run` into a :meth:`~pytorch_lightning.core.module.LightningModule.__init__` and drop the ``fit`` call from inside.

 .. code-block:: python